basemmerink/TPP_Standalone/README.md

 # TPP Standalone
-A standalone client of Twitch Plays Pokemon, that can be imported into OBS as browser source
+A standalone client of Twitch Plays Pokemon, that can be imported into OBS as browser source.
+The source game is pokemon red

 # Instructions
 - Download TPP.html